 On Feb.
 26, Samsung took the wraps off its Galaxy Tab S3 tablet, along with an updated Gear VR headset.
 The OEM also teased its upcoming flagship smartphone, the Samsung Galaxy S8.

 However, amid all this excitement and a flurry of activity, Samsung was greeted by a surprise visitor.
-Who was this unexpected guest you wonder?
-Environmental activists from Greenpeace!
+Who was this unexpected guest, you wonder?
+An environmental activist from Greenpeace!

-While David Lowes, the Chief Marketing Officer of Samsung Europe was delivering his opening statement, a Greenpeace protestor holding a banner bearing a recycling logo stood on the stage's steps.
+While David Lowes, the chief marketing officer of Samsung Europe, was delivering his opening statement, a Greenpeace protester holding a banner bearing a recycling logo stood on the stage's steps.

-The logo featured a recycle symbol which had "Rethink, Reuse, Recycle" inscribed on it, in the middle of the triangle it was written "it's simple" with a hashtag which pointed at the Galaxy Note7.
+The logo featured a recycle symbol that had "Rethink, Reuse, Recycle" inscribed on it.
+In the middle of the triangle, it was written "it's simple," with a hashtag that pointed at the Galaxy Note 7.